Dispersion forces between weakly disordered Van der Waals crystals: Induced dispersion forces in bilayer systems

-We consider a system governed by the following Hamiltonian
+We consider a system governed by the following Hamiltonian:

 which describes the kinetic energy of electrons and holes, the Coulomb interaction, and the interaction of electrons and holes with impurities, respectively.
-We assume, as is often the case experimentally, that the density of electrons and holes (quasiparticles) induced by the optical excitation is such that the kinetic energy of electrons and holes can be described by an effective mass approximation,
+We assume, as is often the case experimentally, that the density of induced electrons and holes (quasiparticles) is such that the kinetic energy of electrons and holes can be described by an effective mass approximation

-where $\varepsilon_{\alpha}({\bm k}) = \hbar^2 k^2/2m_{\alpha}$ and $\alpha$ is a composite index which labels the spin, valley, and band (e.g. valence {\it vs.} conduction band) quantum numbers.
-In the following we will consider the limit in which interlayer hopping is weak compared to the exchange-correlation energy per electron.
-Thus, the single-particle wavefunctions have a which-layer quantum number, which we label by $I$.
-Interlayer hybridization of the conduction and valence bonds are notoriously weak in Van der Waals crystals (as the name suggests) and are often further weakened by rotational misalignment of neighboring layers.
-We comment below on how our theory can be straight-forwardly generalized to incorporate interlayer hybridization when it becomes important.
+where $\varepsilon_{\alpha}({\bm k}) = \hbar^2 k^2/2m_{\alpha}$ and $\alpha$ is a composite index which labels the spin, valley, and band (e.g., valence vs conduction band) quantum numbers.
+In the following, we will consider the limit in which interlayer hopping is weak compared to the exchange-correlation energy per electron.
+Thus, the single-particle wave functions have a which-layer quantum number denoted by $I$.
+Interlayer hybridization of the conduction and valence bands is notoriously weak in van der Waals crystals (as the name suggests) and is often further weakened by rotational misalignment of neighboring layers.

 The charged quasiparticles in the various layers of the system interact with each other via the Coulomb interaction

 where